 Vampire: The Masquerade – Bloodlines 2 Release Date

 Vampire: The Masquerade – Bloodlines 2 was originally supposed to launch in March 2020, but it got pushed back to a later, unspecified date that was presumed to be Q3 or Q4 2020.
-After that, the game was delayed yet again, this time to 2021, and no specific release date has been set so far.
+After that, the game was delayed yet again, this time to 2021, with no specific release date.

 The game will be released for the PC, as well as the PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X and S.